grantcolasurdo/geras/README.md

 # Geras
-A Fantasy Age Management Tool
+A Roll Playing Management Tool

 ## Purpose
-The idea behind this project is to provide a tool that can be used to track all the small details and interactions in a Fantasy Age roll playing game.
+The idea behind this project is to provide a tool that can be used to track all the small details and interactions in a roll playing game.
 Keeping track of a character's focuses, weapon groups, talents, abilities, items, health, calculated stats, etc.. is all a pain and the time spend managing all of these parameters is time spent not on the roll playing itself.
 This project is still early Alpha.

 ## Long term Goals